-The transportation system envisioned under Alternative Plan II represents an even more substantial departure from the Trend than Alternative I. Similar to Alternative I, Alternative II includes a significant increase in transit service, essentially the same bicycle improvements, and is also evaluated both with and without additional traffic lanes and new arterial street and highway facilities.
+The transportation system envisioned under Alternative Plan II represents an even more substantial departure from the Trend than Alternative I. Similar to Alternative I, Alternative II includes a significant increase in transit service, essentially the same bicycle improvements, and is also evaluated both with and without additional traffic lanes and new arterial facilities.
 However, Alternative II includes more fixed-guideway transit and highway capacity expansions are limited to the rural and low-density suburban areas not served by fixed-guideway transit lines.

-The significant transit service expansion is shown in Table 3.11, Map 3.16, and Figure 3.8.
+The significant transit service expansion is shown in Table 3.11, on Map 3.16, and in Figure 3.9.
 In addition to significant expansion of local bus service, Alternative II includes a significant investment in fixed-guideway transit corridors, including commuter rail and rapid transit.
 Two commuter rail corridors and ten rapid transit corridors are included.
 The service area and frequency of local bus routes would be expanded and key corridors without a fixed-guideway investment would see high-frequency express or commuter bus routes.
 Shared-ride taxi would be provided in the remainder of the Region where local bus service would not be available.

-The bicycle facilities under Alternative II, as shown in Table 3.14 and Map 3.19, would essentially be the same as Alternative I. The improvements include the same off-street path network expansion as the Trend, enhanced bicycle facilities in regional corridors, and standard on-street bicycle accommodations on the other surface arterial streets and highways as they are reconstructed.
-Pedestrian facilities would also be the same in terms of being ADA-compliant, but Alternative II would have even higher sidewalk connectivity due to extensive TOD development around fixed-guideway transit stations.
+The bicycle facilities under Alternative II, as shown in Table 3.13 and on Map 3.19, would essentially be the same as Alternative I. The improvements include the same off-street path network expansion as the Trend, enhanced bicycle facilities in regional corridors, and standard on-street bicycle accommodations on the other surface arterial streets and highways as they are reconstructed.
+Pedestrian facilities would also be the same in terms of being ADA-compliant, but Alternative II would have even higher sidewalk connectivity due to extensive TOD around fixed-guideway transit stations.

 Segment-by-segment reconstruction of the freeway system would continue under Alternative II, as it would under the Trend and Alternative I, with reconstruction of all arterial streets and highways including modernization to achieve current safety and design standards.
-Like the Trend and Alternative I, Alternative II also includes additional traffic lanes and some new arterial street and highway facilities, as shown in Table 3.15 and Map 3.22, with the capacity additions included to mitigate increases in traffic congestion, which would not be alleviated by public transit.
+Like the Trend and Alternative I, Alternative II also includes additional traffic lanes and some new arterial street and highway facilities, as shown in Table 3.14 and on Map 3.22, with the capacity additions included to mitigate increases in traffic congestion that would not be alleviated by public transit.
 Unlike the Trend and Alternative I, highway capacity improvements under Alternative II would primarily be limited to the rural and low-density suburban areas not served by the fixed-guideway transit investments included as part of this alternative.
 This results in fewer capacity additions envisioned under Alternative II compared to Alternative I and the Trend.
-Like Alternative I, in the evaluation presented later in the chapter, the arterial element of Alternative II includes capacity expansions, but a secondary evaluation without any expansions beyond those committed is also presented.
+Like Alternative I, in the evaluation presented later in the chapter, the arterial element of Alternative II includes capacity expansions,